jfbastien/musl/README.md

 # WebAssembly experiment for musl libc with dynamic linking

+The main goal was to get a WebAssembly libc off the ground.
+Dynamic linking kind of came out of it *for free*.

 *Note:* This experimental WebAssembly C library with dynamic linking is a hack.
 Don't rely on it: it's meant to inform the design of WebAssembly.
 Things are changing rapidly, so mixing different parts of the toolchain may break from